Kopaonik: Serbia's Top Ski & Spa Resort

 Spas near Kopaonik

-Neither is on the plateau itself, so treat them as a separate leg of a trip rather than a stroll from your ski hotel; you will want a car to combine the mountain with a spa comfortably.
+Neither is on the plateau itself, so treat them as a separate leg of a trip rather than a stroll from your ski hotel; you’ll want a car to combine the mountain with a spa comfortably.
 And a note of common sense: spa waters are marketed for all sorts of complaints, but take any health claim with a doctor rather than a brochure.
-As a place to ease tired legs after a day on the slopes or the trails, though, they are a lovely add-on.
+As a place to ease tired legs after a day on the slopes or the trails, though, they’re a lovely add-on.

 How to get to Kopaonik

 This is the part that catches people out.
 Kopaonik feels close on a map, but it sits in a remote corner of southern Serbia, and there is no train to the resort.
 Realistically you have two options.
-Driving is the most flexible: it is roughly 250 to 290 kilometres from Belgrade depending on the route you take, and about three to three and a half hours on the road, climbing steeply up to the plateau at the end.
+Driving is the most flexible: it’s roughly 265 to 300 kilometres from Belgrade depending on which approach road you take, and the resort’s own portal budgets about four hours; three and a half is the best case on empty roads, and four to five is realistic once there’s snow on the climb up to the plateau.
 A car also makes the spas and the wider region reachable, which a coach never will.
+Our full guide to getting from Belgrade to Kopaonik prices the coach, the transfer and the drive against each other, and covers the winter tyre and chain rules on the climb.

 The alternative is the bus.
-There is a daily long-distance coach from Belgrade toward Kopaonik, but it is a slow haul - reckon on the best part of a day rather than a quick hop, and check the current timetable, because departures are limited and change with the season.
-For the general lie of the land, our guide to getting around Serbia explains why a car is close to essential once you leave the Belgrade-Novi Sad corridor, and Kopaonik is a textbook case: reaching the resort and everything around it is far easier on your own wheels.
+There’s a daily long-distance coach from Belgrade toward Kopaonik, but it’s a slow haul - reckon on the best part of a day rather than a quick hop, and check the current timetable, because departures are limited and change with the season.
+For the general lie of the land, our guide to getting around Serbia explains why a car is close to essential once you leave the Belgrade-Novi Sad corridor, and Kopaonik is a textbook case: reaching the resort and everything around it’s far easier on your own wheels.

 Really there are two Kopaoniks, and the one you meet depends entirely on the month.
 Turn up in February for Serbia’s longest, most reliable ski runs; turn up in July for wildflower meadows, cool forest air and a thermal spa an hour down the valley.
 Both are worth the long drive south, as long as you know which mountain you booked for.
+The same corner of Serbia holds its medieval heart: the white-marble UNESCO monastery of Studenica is an hour or so west toward the Ibar valley, an easy cultural detour on the way to or from the mountain.
 For a gentler peak closer to Belgrade, Zlatibor is the natural alternative; for the full sweep of Serbia’s peaks and landscapes, browse the attractions section.

 On the map